Game Preview: Solar Bears at Stingrays

 WATCH PARTY: Cecil's Texas-Style Bar-B-Q - 2800 S Orange Ave, Orlando, FL 32806

-TONIGHT: The Orlando Solar Bears (2-1) continue the 2019 Playoffs, presented by XYMOPrint, with Game 4 of the best-of-seven South Division Semifinals against the South Carolina Stingrays (1-2).
-The Solar Bears are coming off the longest playoff game in franchise history on Wednesday, when Hunter Fejes scored at 10:23 of the second overtime to give Orlando a 4-3 victory in Game 3.
+TONIGHT: The Orlando Solar Bears (3-1) continue the 2019 Playoffs, presented by XYMOPrint, as they look to advance to the second round of the postseason for the second year in a row with a Game 5 victory in their best-of-seven South Division Semifinals against the South Carolina Stingrays (1-3).

-HULTS ADDS TO TOTALS: The Solar Bears became the first team in the series to score a goal in the first period when Mitch Hults lit the lamp for Orlando on Wednesday.
-The forward notched his third goal of the playoffs, which currently leads the Solar Bears and is tied with Tulsa's Stephen Perfetto and Utah's Josh Dickinson for the league lead.
+MAKE IT FOUR: After dropping the first game of the series, Orlando is firmly in the driver's seat, winning its last three matches.
+A win tonight will allow the Solar Bears to match their record for consecutive wins in the Kelly Cup Playoffs, which had been achieved last year in a four-game sweep of the Stingrays.
+A victory tonight will also give the team its third consecutive win on the road, which would set a new Solar Bears playoff record.

-FRYE TO RETURN: Defenseman Zach Frye will be back in the lineup tonight after sitting out of Game 3 on Wednesday.
-The blueliner chipped in an assist in Orlando's 3-2 win in Game 2 last Friday, and brings a solid two-way game to the back end.
-Orlando went 16-7-1-1 with Frye in the lineup during the regular season and 9-3-1-0 when he earned at least a point.
+SOMPPI IN: Following his reassignment from Syracuse by the Tampa Bay Lightning earlier in the day, rookie forward Otto Somppi will skate tonight on a line with Troy Bourke and Chris LeBlanc.
+LeBlanc and Bourke have a combined six points (2g-4a) through the first four games of the series.
+Prior to his recall in early April, Somppi went on a tear of 13 points (6g-7a) in 10 games from March 13-31.

 2019 Playoffs Presented by XYMOPrint: